Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ### Check cluster

-Open Service Fabric Explorer (SFX) and verify cluster is 'green' with no warnings or errors.
+Open Service Fabric Explorer (SFX) and verify that the cluster is 'green' with no warnings or errors.

 Example: https://sfcluster.eastus.cloudapp.azure.com:19080/Explorer